 - Your Rork / Expo app config.
 Bundle identifier in

-app.json(iOS) and applicationId inapp.json(Android). - The Apple Developer console.
-App ID with "Sign in with Apple" capability enabled.
-Service ID for web.
-Domain verification.
-Redirect URLs.
+app.json(iOS) and applicationId inapp.json(Android). - The Apple Developer account.
+An App ID matching your bundle identifier, with the "Sign in with Apple" capability enabled.
+Apple requires this; no tool can do it on your behalf.

 Step 1: Bundle Identifier (5 min)

-In Rork, open your project settings.
-Look for app.json or the platform config.
+In Rork, open your project's platform config.
 Confirm your iOS bundle identifier looks like com.yourcompany.yourapp.
 Write this down.
-This exact string is going to appear in three places.
+This exact string has to match what you set up on Apple's side.

 Go to developer.apple.com.
 Sign in to your $99/year account.